CNAG-Biomedical-Informatics/pheno-ranker/docs/federated-version-proposal.md

         $schema: "https://json-schema.org/draft/2020-12/schema"
         type: object
         properties:
+          version:
+            type: string
+            description: "The global version of the schema."
+            example: "0.0.1"
+            enum: ["0.0.1"]  # Ensures the version is fixed to "0.0.1"
           phenoRanker:
             type: array
             description: "Array of objects representing the phenoRanker data.
-Each object must contain exactly one of 'vector', 'bff', or 'pxf'."
+All objects must be of the same type: 'vector', 'bff', or 'pxf'."
             items:
               type: object
               properties: